FBI: 2 agents killed, 3 wounded, suspect dead in Florida

 SUNRISE, Fla.
-(AP) — Two FBI agents were fatally shot and three wounded while trying to serve a search warrant in Florida on Tuesday, prompting a SWAT team to storm an apartment building where the suspect was holed up as neighbors huddled inside their homes.
-The suspect also ended up dead.
+(NewsNation Now) — Two FBI agents were fatally shot and three wounded while trying to serve a search warrant in Florida on Tuesday, prompting a SWAT team to storm an apartment building where the suspect was holed up as neighbors huddled inside their homes.
+The suspect is also dead.

 The confrontation in the Fort Lauderdale suburb of Sunrise marked one of the bloodiest days in FBI history in South Florida and among the deadliest nationally as well, according to the FBI website.

-The FBI agents had come to the apartment complex to serve a federal search warrant in connection with a case involving child pornography and violent crimes against children, according to FBI Miami Special Agent Michael D. Leverock and FBI Agents Association President Brian O’Hare.
+Three other agents were shot, two of which were hospitalized but are now in stable condition.
+The third agent didn’t require hospitalization, Wray said.

-Two of the wounded agents were taken to hospitals to be treated and were in stable condition, Leverock said.
-The third did not require hospitalization, FBI Director Christopher A. Wray said in a statement.
+“Special Agent Alfin and Special Agent Schwartzenberger exemplified heroism today in defense of their country,” Wray wrote in a statement.
+“The FBI will always honor their ultimate sacrifice and will be forever grateful for their bravery.”

-The shooting happened around 6 a.m. in a middle-class neighborhood of single family homes, duplexes and apartment buildings located west of Fort Lauderdale, near the Everglades.
+The shooting happened around 6 a.m. in a middle-class neighborhood of single family homes, duplexes and apartment buildings.
+Hours later, Sunrise police urged residents of Water Terrace to remain inside their homes while law enforcement blocked the entrances to their community.

 At first McLymont thought the gunfire was a car backfiring, then two minutes later he heard about five more shots.
 He went outside and looked over his fence as police cars and ambulances rushed in.
 Then he saw officers working on someone lying on the ground before they loaded the person into an ambulance.